Agree with our rating?

 - Rates & Fees: How Merchants Got The Best Rates With 1st National Processing

-1st National Processing Rates, Fees, and Costs
+1st National Processing Reviews and Complaints

 Moderate Complaint Total

 We are currently able to locate over 30 1st National Processing complaints, many of which describe the company as a scam or a ripoff.
 Common complaints include nondisclosure of contract terms, high cancellation fees, difficulty canceling service, poor customer support, and unethical sales practices.
-Very few of these complaints received rebuttals from the company, although the owner of one of the company’s ISOs, responded to several complaints to point out that his office wasn’t responsible for these complaints.
+Very few of these complaints received rebuttals from the company, although the owner of one of the company’s ISOs responded to several complaints to point out that his office wasn’t responsible for these complaints.

 1st National Processing Lawsuits